- Disinfection Services

 - Manage Account

-Carpenter Ants - about 5/8" long, make burrows in damp wood, but can go from there to damage solid wood.
-They do not eat the wood, but simply remove it to make space for nests.
+Carpenter Ants are about 5/8 of an inch in length and make their homes in damp wood, but quickly damage solid wood structures.
+They do not eat the wood, however.
+Instead, they just destroy it to make space for their nests.

-Pharaoh Ants - about 1/16" long; are commonly found in hospitals, nursing homes, restaurants, apartment buildings, etc.; are capable of transmitting Staphylococcus and Pseudomonas infections in a hospital setting.
+Pharaoh Ants may be commonly seen in hospitals, nursing homes, restaurants, and apartment buildings.
+They’re capable of transmitting infections such as Staphylococcus and Pseudomonas in hospital and nursing home settings.